galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 ## Summary

-In the plot shown above in figure [4](#figure-4), we achieved an R2 score of `0.73` (last column) with 5-fold cross-validation on the training set.
+Figure [4](#figure-4) shows that we achieved an R2 score of `0.73` (last column) with 5-fold cross-validation on the training set.
 In the study [Jason G. Fleischer et al. 2018](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9) as well, a similar R2 score is mentioned for linear regressors (Linear regression and ElasticNet).
 Moreover, the study also included a customised ensemble regressor which achieved better performance (`R2 = 0.81`).
 However, our analysis showcases the use of machine learning tools in Galaxy to reproduce the results published in the paper.

 # Analyze DNA methylation dataset